zopefoundation/ZEO/README.rst

   ``ssl.SSLContext.load_verify_locations``.)

   If this setting is used. then certificate authentication is used to authenticate the server.
-The server must be configuted with one of the certificates supplied using this setting.
+The server must be configured with one of the certificates supplied using this setting.

 check-hostname